chetanandmeher/news_api_email/README.md

 # What this project is all about?
-This app will collect NEWS of various topics and sent them by email.
+This App will collect NEWS of various topics and sent them by email.